Apple, Twitter fall; Alphabet, Colgate-Palmolive rise

 Exxon Mobil Corp., down 35 cents to $32.62.

-The oil giant reported a third-straight quarterly loss as the coravirus pandemic slashed demand for travel and hurt the global economy.
+The oil giant reported a third-straight quarterly loss as the coronavirus pandemic slashed demand for travel and hurt the global economy.

 Mohawk Industries Inc., up $10.14 to $103.19.